A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Experiments

 \subsubsection{Evaluation on Road Segmentation}

 \leavevmode

-The complex topological structures and multi-scale characteristics of roads in the CHN6-CUG dataset provide an effective evaluation benchmark for evaluating the model’s capability in boundary refinement and connectivity restoration capabilities for linear features.
+The complex topological structures and multi-scale characteristics of roads in the CHN6-CUG dataset serve as a rigorous benchmark for assessing the boundary refinement and connectivity restoration for linear features.
 Comparative results are presented as follows:

-As shown in Table~\ref{tab:table2}, analysis based on the WFm boundary metric demonstrates that optimizing boundaries with the proposed IDGBR framework leads to significant improvements in boundary scores for models such as DeepLabV3+, SegFormer, DINOv2, and LSK, indicating strong cross-model generalization capability.
+As shown in Table~\ref{tab:performance_road}, analysis based on the WFm boundary metric demonstrates that optimizing boundaries with the proposed IDGBR framework leads to significant improvements in boundary scores for models such as DeepLabV3+, SegFormer, DINOv2, and LSK, indicating strong cross-model generalization capability.
 In terms of the IoU metric, all baseline models achieved consistent improvements after boundary optimization, with DINOv2 achieving the most notable gains.
-In addition, although the DDP model, as a diffusion-based benchmark, achieves overall accuracy comparable to discriminative methods after adaptation to downstream tasks, its WFm remains lower than that of models optimized by IDGBR.

 Discriminative models commonly exhibit three typical deficiencies when dealing with complex road scenarios: (1) Insufficient precision in high-frequency edge segmentation, (2) Incomplete delineation of topological structures in complex road networks, and (3) Inadequate preservation of road network structural continuity.
 As shown in Fig.~\ref{fig6}, we perform a comparative analysis of different segmentation models across three representative scenarios.
 In narrow road scenarios shown in Fig.~\ref{fig6} (a), baseline discriminative models often suffer from significant omission errors, demonstrating their substantially limited ability to perceive low-contrast elongated structures.
 In contrast, our optimized model can effectively enhance the perception of such low-visibility features based on coarse segmentation results, achieving significant improvements in segmentation completeness.
 Fig.~\ref{fig6} (b) illustrates a complex highway scene with intersections and overpasses.
 Discriminative models struggle to maintain road integrity and connectivity when handling overlapping structures and complex topological structures, leading to incomplete geometric features of the extracted roads.
 Our approach refines road edge details and supplements topological relationships based on the initial coarse predictions.
 Fig.~\ref{fig6} (c) illustrates road scenarios under high-contrast illumination conditions.
 Under strong illumination gradients, drastic high-frequency variations tend to mislead discriminative models into overfitting to artifact features at light-shadow boundaries, resulting in structural omissions and topological misinterpretations in shaded areas.
 Through iterative boundary optimization, our method significantly improves the edge localization precision of baseline models in unevenly illuminated regions with complex shadows.